 Calendula OfficinalisMarigold, Calendula, Callendula

-Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while the very dilute homeopathic remedy may help, the raw product is often best avoided.
+Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while very dilute Calendula Officinalis may help, unprocessed Calendula Officinalis may be best avoided.

 WORSE, in damp, Heavy, cloudy weather.